GaryLeeONE/f1quickstart/main.md

 ### Understeer and Oversteer

 Understeer is when the car doesn't turn into corners very well and runs wide.
-This is usually associated with the lack of front downforce.
+This is associated with the lack of front grip.

 Oversteer is when the car turns too much into a corner and the back end becomes unstable or even swings around.
-This is usually associated with the lack of rear downforce.
+This is usually associated with the lack of rear grip.

-You can set up the wing angles to be steeper to increase downforce at the front or at the back, but then it sacrifices speed on the straights, because a steeper wing angle apparently blocks airflow and creates drag.
+A team can set up the wing angles to be steeper to increase downforce either at the front or the back to improve grip, but then it sacrifices speed on the straights, because a steeper wing angle apparently blocks airflow and creates drag.
+A team may also try to tweak the suspension geometry to adjust the contact patch of the tyres to the ground, but it also creates a similar trade-off situation like the wing angles.

 ### Race Strategy Basics